 Mount Margaret Mission accommodated children as part of family groups but these children, even when living with their families were under the guardianship of the authorities responsible for Aboriginal welfare in Western Australia.

-By 1942, there were (p.93) 'several hundred' Aboriginal people living at the mission in 'cottage residences' and 70 children went to the mission primary school.
+By 1942, there were 'several hundred' Aboriginal people living at the mission in 'cottage residences' and 70 children went to the mission primary school.
 Schenk took an active role in the 'vocational education' of children at the Mission (p.93) '.

 In 1949, the mission school received the services of a government teacher.

 According to the Guide (p.94) there were only a 'number of families' living at the mission by the end of the 1960s, with 18 children being taught in a one-teacher school.